Food for Thought

 Register below to see dates and be alerted on the next available session.

 Nutrition plays an important role in cancer at all stages – prevention or risk reduction, treatment, and post-treatment.
-The time to start eating well is now and Food for Thought was created to give individuals a simplified look for incorporating healthy practices and dietary therapies into their daily routine.
+The time to start eating well is now, both with regard to primary foods and traditional nutrition.
+Food for Thought was created to give individuals a simplified look for incorporating healthy practices, including primary foods, and dietary therapies into their daily routine.
+We take a comprehensive approach, not just focusing on what we eat but also on our relationship with primary foods such as exercise, career, spirituality, and relationship.

 Classes will be led by and moderated by Believe Big’s patient advocate and owner of Fit2Order, Stacy Fritz.
-Register today and start now to learn the foundational basics of nutrition to optimize and enhance your overall health and wellbeing.
+Register today to learn the foundational basics of nutrition and to understand the crucial role of primary foods in optimizing and enhancing your overall health and wellbeing.
 This class is for everyone – patients, caregivers, and those wanting to learn more about nutrition.
 View the replays at the bottom of this page.
+Register below to see dates and be alerted on the next available session.

 stacy-fritz-believe-big-supporter-200x200